linaori/wow-battleground-commander/README.md

 who is and isn't ready.
 These options can also be limited to being a group leader or assist.
 Additionally, if someone else with this addon does an automated ready check, it will try to automatically accept it.

+#### Queue Entry and Decline Tools
+The ability to automatically do a ready check when a queue entry is cancelled, and automated "Enter" or "Cancel" messages when the group leader clicks either of those buttons.

 ### Battleground Tools
 Extra conveniences for Battlegrounds.